 Department store owner John Wanamaker reportedly complained back in 1879 that “half the money I spend on advertising is wasted; the trouble is I don't know which half.”
 Advertisers have been trying to solve the problem ever since.
 And, when it comes to traditional media, many marketers are still largely guessing.

-Among the questions in Borrell Associates annual survey of local advertising decision-makers was this beauty: using a sliding scale of "100% Gut" to "100% Data," advertisers were asked to indicate how they decided to buy a particular advertising solution (click here to see the chart for June 27).
+Among the questions in Borrell Associates annual survey of local advertising decision-makers was this beauty: using a sliding scale of "100% Gut" to "100% Data," advertisers were asked to indicate how they decided to buy a particular advertising solution (click here to see the chart).
 Traditional media leads the gut end of the spectrum, starting with Outdoor, while search engine marketing purports to be the most data driven media-buying decision.

 What Does “Works” Mean Exactly?

-But while the flood of data that comes with digital advertising should help determine what works, it doesn’t answer the fundamental challenge which is, what does “works” mean exactly?
+While the flood of data that comes with digital advertising helps determine what works most effectively, it doesn’t answer the fundamental challenge which is, what does “works” mean exactly?